ahaley/DroneStriker/README.md

 to direct interference from wind.
 For every meter per second of wind velocity tangential to the engagement plane the HV round will travel approximately one pixel.
-(Don't even try to second guess the physics of instantaneous travel and the effect of wind against it, you're a computer scientist not a physicist).
+(Don't even try to second guess the physics of instantaneous travel and the effect of wind against it, you're a computer scientist, not a physicist).
 The DRONE STRIKER will need to adjust targeting according to this contraint.

 Implement the DroneStriker::Annihilate method.
 This method takes in an image